dagargo/overwitch/README.md

 The papers [Controlling adaptive resampling](https://kokkinizita.linuxaudio.org/papers/adapt-resamp.pdf) and [Using a DLL to filter time](https://kokkinizita.linuxaudio.org/papers/usingdll.pdf) by Fons Adriaensen have been very helpful and inspiring, as well as his own implementation done in the zita resamplers found in the [alsa tools](https://github.com/jackaudio/tools) project.

 At the moment, it provides 12 input ports and 2 output ports for Elektron Digitakt and Digitone but no MIDI support.
-Overwitch works only with the first found device at the moment, so only a single Overwitch instance can be run for now.
+In order to work with several devices, different instances of Overwitch must be run.

 ## Installation